Skip to content

 })

-If you want to automatically reset value, you can use vi.stubEnv helper with unstubEnvs config option enabled (or call vi.unstubAllEnvs manually in beforeEach hook):
+1. If you want to automatically reset the value(s), you can use the vi.stubEnv helper with the unstubEnvs config option enabled (or call vi.unstubAllEnvs manually in a beforeEach hook):

 ts